Updated: Feb 28

 I remember that once I came across a renowned artist who was well known in advertising/creative world with lot of success to his credit.
 However, when he joined a new group, those in POP in that new group, did not acknowledge that person’s merit and he had a tough time settling in there and making a mark.
 This brings a very interesting point that we have to earn POP all over again in each new setup.
 There will be a different set of people commanding ‘POP’ in each setup and one has to regain it in every new setup, unless your previous ‘POP’ was big enough to create an impact in the new setup.

 Fortunately/unfortunately, I have never settled at one place and have been changing groups, projects and organisations.
 Thus I myself have first hand experience of being an outsider and making my way into ‘POP’.
+Not that I succeeded every time.
 Once you master the art of it, you know the drill but please be aware that experience would be different every time and that entry in inner circle would be sometimes easy, but mostly difficult.

 Every situation is different and your own setup may be quite unique in itself, so there is no intent in this blog to handhold and provide you tips (that’s for some other blog :-)) on how to get ‘POP’, but you can find your own way by pondering on following questions –